thisisrejj/Shopify-Developer-Assessment-1/README.md

 ## Steps to Follow

-1. Set up a development store on Shopify using the provided [generated test data](https://shopify.dev/docs/apps/tools/development-stores/generated-data).
-2. Initiate a new, empty theme.
+1. Clone the project repository
+2. Implement the designs located in the /Design folder into your theme.
+This includes creating a header, footer, and customising two distinct sections
+3. Include all necessary instructions for testing, along with any relevant documentation, in your README.md file

+### Note
 Your focus will be solely on the homepage.
-3. Implement the designs found in Design folder into your theme, including creating a header and 2 distinct sections.
-Include any instructions necessary for testing and any pertinent documentation in your README.md file.

 ## What you'll need